• Content

 account = client.update_account(account_id: id, body: { first_name: "Benjamin" })

-This makes it very clear what the underlying JSON request will look like, and removes any state tracking bugs that you may have experienced with the previous approach.
+This new approach makes it much clearer what the underlying JSON request will look like, as each request is explicit.
+It also eliminates the state tracking bugs that you may have encountered with the previous method, as there is no longer any implicit synchronization of resource state between the client and the server.